Natural Solutions for Persistent Cough with Herbal Remedies

 3. Peppermint (Mentha piperita)

-It has antibacterial, antiviral, and antiallergenic properties, making it effective against respiratory infections. (sciendo.com)
+Offers antibacterial, antiviral, and antiallergenic properties, making it beneficial for respiratory infections.

 4. Ginger (Zingiber officinale)